Neuropassenger/bs-spam-protector/README.txt

 == Changelog ==

 = 1.2.0 =
-* Added detailed log system for the validation process.
+* Added detail log system for the validation process.

 = 1.1.3 =
 * Implemented earlier JavaScript loading for more reliable initialization of the validation process.